Commercial Roofing Searches: How Property Managers Search + SEO Insights for Roofers

 - Review Velocity: Generating reviews from facility managers and property managers, not residential homeowners.

-Month 6: High-Intent Dominance
+Month 6: High-Intent Keyword Coverage

 - Transactional Traffic: Hitting Page 1 for bottom-of-funnel replacement/repair keywords in your core cities.